vdot0x23/simple-hugo-theme/README.md

 - Removal of `post_meta.html` from index in lists
 - Head title changes

-## Configuration

-Check `exampleSite/config.toml` for an example configuration.

 ## Menu

 The navbar displays the `main` menus by default.
 You can find more details about how to configure it [here](https://gohugo.io/templates/menu-templates/), as well as in the `exampleSite`.